rrobinn/academic-kickstart/content/publication/repetitive-bx.md

 publication_short = "*J. Peds.*"

 # Abstract and optional shortened version.
-abstract = "<b>Objective</b> To characterize restricted and repetitive behaviors (RRBs) and reciprocal social behaviors (RSBs) in a large sample of toddlers who represent a range of birth weights and gestation durations."
+abstract = "<b>Objective</b> To characterize restricted and repetitive behaviors (RRBs) and reciprocal social behaviors (RSBs) in a large sample of toddlers who represent a range of birth weights and gestation durations.
+<b>Study design</b> A battery of questionnaires characterizing demographic information and measuring RRBs and RSBs were completed by parents of toddlers between the ages of 17-26 months (n = 1589 total; n = 98 preterm).
+The association between birth weight and/or gestation duration and the primary outcome measures (RRBs and RSBs as ascertained through the Repetitive Behavior Scale for Early Childhood and the Video-Referenced Rating of Reciprocal Social Behavior) were tested by using hierarchical multivariate multiple regression.
+<b>Results</b> Toddlers born preterm and full term did not differ on RRBs or RSBs.
+However, there were significant associations between birth weight percentile for gestation duration (BPGD) and RRBs (b = −2.1, P = .03), above and beyond the effects of age, sex, and vocabulary production.
+Similarly, there was a significant association between BPGD and RSBs (<i>b</i> = −1.8, <i>P</i> = .02), above and beyond the effects of age, sex, and vocabulary production. <b>Conclusions</b> These findings demonstrate that BPGD better predicted putative antecedents of adverse psychological outcomes—specifically, RRBs and RSBs—than gestation duration alone.
+These findings provide insight to the link between preterm birth and suboptimal behavioral/psychological outcomes and suggest that high birth weight, which may reflect a more optimal intrauterine environment, may serve as a protective factor irrespective of gestation duration."

 # Featured image thumbnail (optional)